-Most youngsters that participated in the survey (79,2%) wouldn't rather change things they like about themselves in order to get the person they liked, while portion of 20,8% would (strongly or less).
+Most youngsters that participated in the survey (79,2%) wouldn't rather change things they like about themselves in order to get the person they liked, while a portion of 20,8% would (strongly or less).
 In the second phase of the research the findings were almost the same.
 The only difference occurs in people who disagreed with the statement of the question: in the second phase the percentages of people who disagree and those who strongly disagree exchanged, as if there was a slight shift toward more mild opinions.
+The third phase revealed the same attitudes and the first phase of the research.